robwschlegel/tikoraluk/README.md

 ## Updates

+* December 5, 2018
+  * Working on script for converting MHW results to NetCDF files

 * November 29, 2018
   * All MCSs calculated from OISST
   * A bit of work on MCS visualisations